Akankshabhasin/Okta-Expense-Dashboard-Project/README.md

-## Team Expense Dashboard with Okta SSO, Custom Claims and Passwordless Login
+## Expense Dashboard Built with Express.js, Okta and Passport.js

 This project shows how to build a secure team-scoped expense dashboard with a secure login system.
 Users see expenses only for their team, making it easy to track spending without hassle.